HunterECampbell/dotfiles/discord-virtual-background-setup.md

 > [!IMPORTANT]
 > Since this affects the `/etc/` directory, we will not use a script to setup the virtual camera.
 The necessary configs are included in this repo and need to be copied to the `/etc/` directory.

+> [!IMPORTANT]
+> THIS WON'T WORK!
+> We lost these files to the arch repo setup that was removed.
+We need to reset this up.

 After installing the necessary packages, run these commands to load and setup `v4l2loopback` so you can create a virtual camera:

 ```